Child Development Center

 Tuition and Fees

-WCTC student parents are awarded a 15% tuition discount.
+WCTC student parents are awarded a 15% tuition discount with proof of active enrollment.
 All classroom rates apply until the child has transitioned, regardless of age.
 Transitions take place at the start of an academic calendar year, with some exceptions.
 A $50 non-refundable registration fee and $300 security deposit are due at the time of enrollment.

 Infant Program (6 Weeks-15 Months)